Nourishing Body and Mind: How Nutrition Improves Resident Wellbeing in Senior Living

 Myth 5: You have to be perfect.

-Moderation matters more than restriction — enjoying favorite meals is part of a sustainable approach to well-being.
+Moderation matters more than restriction — enjoying favorite meals is part of a sustainable approach to wellbeing.

 Menus That Balance Flavor, Nutrition, and Flexibility